pjf/pjf.github.io/personal/_posts/2014-09-03-do-what-you-love.md

 This sounds like a lovely, stress-free experience, but as we'll see it wasn't the best way for me to approach the burn.

-When I finally arrived on playa, and I was already terribly homesick.
+When I finally arrived on playa, I was already terribly homesick.
 Because I had dropped into the burn after so much continuous travel, I hadn't given much thought as to what I'd like to get out of the burn.
 While those plans *never* go as expected, I usually enter with